- Apply to attend the National Youth Science Camp – http://apply.nysc.org

-The National Youth Science Camp is a residential science education program for young scientists the summer after they graduate from high school.
+The National Youth Science Camp is a residential science education program for young STEM enthusiasts the summer after they graduate from high school.
 Students from around the country (two are selected to represent each state and Washington, D.C.) are challenged academically in exciting lectures and hands-on studies, and have voluntary opportunities to participate in an outdoor adventure program, gain a new and deep appreciation for the great outdoors, and establish friendships that last a lifetime.